Realme 9 Pro Plus has been in the market for quite some time.

 - For Rs 22000, it would have been an excellent deal.

-These are the things that we simply did not like about this smartphone.
-It’s a good smartphone, but it also has several pros and cons.
+So, these are the things we did not like about this smartphone.

 Realme 9 Pro Plus Pros and Cons